-2018 BEST COMMUNITIES FOR MUSIC EDUCATION
+2019 BEST COMMUNITIES FOR MUSIC EDUCATION

-For the 10th consecutive year, Mt.
+For the 11th consecutive year, Mt.
 Lebanon School District has been honored with the Best Communities for Music Education designation by the National Association of Music Merchants (NAMM).

-2018 PITTSBURGH BUSINESS TIMES GUIDE TO WESTERN PENNSYLVANIA SCHOOLS

-In the 2018 Pittsburgh Business Times Guide to Western Pennsylvania Schools, Mt.
-Lebanon School District ranked #3 in Allegheny County and #6 in the State.
-Mt.
-Lebanon High School ranked #4 in Western Pennsylvania and #6 for SAT scores.
+2019 PITTSBURGH BUSINESS TIMES GUIDE TO WESTERN PENNSYLVANIA SCHOOLS In the 2019 Pittsburgh Business Times Guide to Western Pennsylvania Schools, Mt.
+Lebanon School District ranked #6 in Allegheny County and #7 in the State.